§319 Program Guidelines

 - The 2004 guidelines allowed states to use a portion (up to 20%) of their incremental funds for the purposes of developing WBPs and total maximum daily loads (TMDLs).
 In an effort to increase the focus of §319 funding on watershed project implementation, the revised guidelines remove this allowance and require planning activities to be funded with nonpoint program funds.

 - The guidelines continue to place a strong emphasis on taking a watershed based approach to restore NPS-impaired waters.
 States will focus watershed project funds primarily on these efforts.
-Following consultation with USEPA, a limited amount of watershed project funds may also be used for projects to protect unimpaired/high quality waters when protection is cited as a priority in the state’s updated NPS management program.
-Procedural requirements from the 2004 guidelines for protection projects have been removed.
+A limited amount of watershed project funds may also be used for projects to protect unimpaired/high quality waters when protection is cited as a priority in the state’s updated NPS management program.

 - The guidelines include a renewed focus on updating state NPS management programs on a five year basis, with the expectation that 50% of NPS management program plans will be updated by September 2013, and all management programs will be up-to-date by September 2014.